 Spanish can be easily found in the Southwest, South Florida, New York and most bigger cities across the country.
 It’s not only an important language for many individuals and families, but in many cases it’s the language of daily life in cities like Miami, where generally even non-Hispanic Americans have at least passive understanding of the language.
 This geographic spread and significance are probably why Spanish is by far the most popularly learned second language in the US.

 In some parts of the country, Spanish will be just as useful as English, and nearly everywhere it’ll move you to the front of the line for delicious food and experiencing firsthand the cultures of the many Mexican, Cuban and Puerto Rican communities, along with those of the many other Spanish-speaking groups within the United States.
+And if you want to learn Spanish, FluentU has some great resources to put you on your journey.

 2. Cajun French: The Key to Cajun Country